JonTurner-Janrain/general_work/README.md

 # general_work
 a place for various crap that doesn't fit elsewhere

+# getUserEmails.py
+returns all user email addresses for a given capture app

 # getUserRecordIds.py
 This is a simple script to query all records from an app and create a new CSV file that contains the following fields from each record: id, UUID